Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/02/the-testing-spotlights.md

 ## Further Reading

 The statistics and quotes in this article can be found in the massive and awesome [Code Complete by Steve McConnell](http://www.amazon.co.uk/Code-Complete-Practical-Handbook-Construction/dp/0735619670).
-The hard data in Steve’s book is priceless and it is well researched, with useful citations and plenty of additional resources listed.
+The hard data in Steve's book is priceless and it is well researched, with useful citations and plenty of additional resources listed.

 <small>[Image by Mateusz Stachowski](http://www.sxc.hu/profile/Mattox)</small>